Guard Leadership 2026/27

-NOTE: 2023/24 was the the first year we had separate leadership auditions for the winter season.
+NOTE: Leadership positions carry through both fall & winter season for the school year.
 We will determine whether new/restructured leadership is needed for winter by overviewing the fall season and conducting interviews.

 Leadership Info Packet